SipheleleMshengu/ecommerce-cart-testing/README.md

 These tests are critical for maintaining the reliability and accuracy of an e-commerce platform.

-Here's an expanded version of your README to make it more comprehensive and beginner-friendly:
-Project Overview

 This project showcases automated testing for a basic e-commerce shopping cart.
 It aims to verify key functionalities that are essential for an efficient and user-friendly shopping experience.
 By automating these scenarios, the project highlights the capabilities of Selenium WebDriver and JUnit for end-to-end test automation.
 Key Features Tested